yugabyte/terraform-provider-ybm/docs/resources/allow_list.md

 ---
-page_title: "ybm_allow_list Resource - YugabyteDB Managed"
+page_title: "ybm_allow_list Resource - YugabyteDB Aeon"
 description: |-
-  The resource to create an allow list in YugabyteDB Managed.
+  The resource to create an allow list in YugabyteDB Aeon.
 ---

 # ybm_allow_list (Resource)

-The resource to create an allow list in YugabyteDB Managed.
+The resource to create an allow list in YugabyteDB Aeon.

 ## Example Usage